-Mac users have developed a love-hate relationship when it comes to Finder.
+Mac users have a love-hate relationship with the native file navigation system i.e. Finder.
 While there’s no denying that Finder is quite capable, Apple hasn’t been that prompt on adding functionality in a timely fashion.
 Third-party developers have taken the matter into their own hands and have been pushing out some great Finder replacement apps.
-So, if you really want your macOS Finder to do more, here are top 4 Finder alternatives for Mac.
+So, if you really want your macOS Finder to do more, here are the top 10 Finder alternatives for Mac You can use in 2020.

-Commander One is a robust solution for anyone looking for a Finder alternative.
+Commander One v2 is the latest version of the popular Finder alternative Commander One and it’s just great.
+It is a robust solution for anyone looking for a Finder alternative.
 It serves a dual-pane file manager for starters, which can make file operations a breeze to perform if you’ve some screen real estate to spare.

 In the customization front, users can choose between ten pre-installed themes.
 If you are feeling artsy, you can also change the looks of elements individually – including fonts, selection and background colour.